totalspectrum/spin2cpp/README.md

 `--p2`
   Create output for Propeller 2.
 This is still experimental.

+`--require=M.N.K'
+  Require spin2cpp version M.N.K or later.
+If an earlier version number is detected, an error is thrown.

 `--side`
   Create a SimpleIDE project file listing the C and C++ files created.
 This also implies `--main` to create a main entry point in the top